Look into the Eyeball

-Look into the Eyeball is the sixth studio album by musician David Byrne, released on May 8, 2001.
+Look into the Eyeball is the sixth studio album by American musician David Byrne, released on May 8, 2001 by Virgin Records.
 The single "Like Humans Do" was supplied with the Windows XP operating system to showcase version 8 of Microsoft's Windows Media Player.

 "Desconocido Soy" is a Spanish-language song, performed with Nrü (a.k.a.
-Rubén Isaac Albarrán Ortega) from Café Tacuba.
+Rubén Albarrán) from Café Tacuba.
 The title means "I Am Unknown" in English.

 As of August 2001 the album has sold 63,000 copies in United States according to Nielsen SoundScan.